barumau/PanGlobish/eng/101_global_lexe.md

 ## Let's meet halfway!

-Panglobish is an evenly global language.
+Panglo is an evenly global language.
 It's not "English only" and it's not Europe-centric either, because that would not be global.